This post is about the teardowns of residences

 This single-family with 3,125 sq ft lot size

 was built in 1880 according to Trulia.
-This house was constructed with Lake View was a township.
+This house was constructed when Lake View was a township.

 was built in 1880 according to Trulia.
-This house was constructed with Lake View was a township.
+This house was constructed when Lake View was a township.

 photo below - Redfin